 - If you need more than temporary relief, connect with a Licensed Insolvency Trustee as soon as possible.
 They are the only debt help professional endorsed by the Canadian government to help you manage your debts – including student loans.

-Legal Options to Deal with Student Loans
+Legal Options to Deal with Student Loans in Canada

 Contrary to what many people may believe, in BC (as well as the rest of Canada) there are two options that allow you to have student loans forgiven.
 Both solutions are only available by working with a Licensed Insolvency Trustee and can also be used to stop collection actions, including wage garnishments from Canada Revenue Agency collecting on student loans.